John Darko: Early life and education

 John Darko hails from Bremang, a suburb of Kumasi in the Ashanti Region of Ghana.
 He holds BA (HON) political science & Theatre Arts in 2003 from the University of Ghana.
 He also holds a LLB from the University of Ghana in 2007.
 He further went to the Ghana School of Law and completed in 2009.
-He also has a LLM from the University of Houston in 2010.
+He also has an LLM from the University of Houston in 2010.

 Career

 Darko began his legal career as an Associate at Gyandoh Asmah & Co., and later became a partner at Darko, Keli‑Delataa & Co.
 He joined the faculty at the Ghana Institute of Management and Public Administration (GIMPA) in 2014, teaching courses such as constitutional, environmental, and natural resource law.

 Politics

 John Darko was appointed Legal Counsel to the NPP Minority Caucus in Parliament in March 2025.
 He contested and won the New Patriotic Party (NPP) primaries for the Suame constituency in July 2024, securing 68% of the votes.